 - Investment Platform Options – allows users to select the investment options that works best for them and some HSA platforms even offer both like a self-directed account or pre-selected mutual funds.
 However, there can be fees to access both platforms.
 So do your research to determine which investment platform options works best for you so you don’t get caught with double fees.

 - Trading Fees (buying & selling) – many self-directed accounts can have additional trading fees.
 Keep in mind, there are often fees for buying and selling, that will affect your investment returns.
 Do your research or consult an investment professional to see what investments will work the best for your HSA savings.

-Lively HSA investments have one simple fee of $2.50/month (no other fees from Lively)* with access to stocks. bonds, ETFs, and mutual funds through TD Ameritrade.
+Lively HSA investments are free* with access to stocks. bonds, ETFs, and mutual funds through TD Ameritrade.